VerifiedarXiv:2305.1829024 min

 The optimal policy is the reference distribution reweighted by exp(r/β).
 Each candidate response keeps its reference probability times the exponential of its reward, then the whole thing is renormalized.
 Large β stays near the reference; small β collapses onto the highest-reward response.
 This is the exact optimum of objective (3), no RL required to state it.

 So why does anyone bother with PPO if the optimum is a formula?
 Because the formula is useless as written.
 To actually sample from πr\pi_r you need Z(x)Z(x), and Z(x)Z(x) is a sum over every possible response to the prompt, an astronomically large set.
 Estimating it is, in the paper's words, expensive enough to make this representation hard to use in practice.
-The optimum is known but unreachable.
 RLHF gives up on the formula and grinds toward it with sampling.
-DPO does something cleverer.
+DPO takes a different route.

 The reward was in the policy all along

-Here is the move the whole paper turns on.
 Equation (4) expresses the optimal policy in terms of the reward.
-Solve it the other way: express the reward in terms of the policy.
+The whole paper turns on solving it the other way: express the reward in terms of the policy.
 Take the log of both sides of (4) and rearrange for rr:

 And the offset does not matter.
 Look back at the Bradley-Terry model (1): preferences depend only on the difference of two rewards for the same prompt.
 Plug (5) into that difference.
 The term βlogZ(x)\beta\log Z(x) depends on xx alone, so it is identical for ywy_w and yly_l, and it cancels: